 That means, though, that dirty, unfiltered fuel is entering your engine.
 Instead of clogging up your filter, that dirt is now getting into your fuel injectors, where it can cause serious damage.
 Fuel injectors are expensive; fuel filters are cheap.
 It doesn't seem like a difficult choice for Gig Harbor drivers.

 Fuel filters are the epitome of preventive maintenance.
 They are cheap and easy to change, but neglecting them can lead to costly repair bills.
-Some fuel filters are inside the fuel tank and cannot be routinely serviced - your friendly and courteous Mackert Automotive LLC service specialist will be able to tell you if this applies to your vehicle.
+Some fuel filters are inside the fuel tank and cannot be routinely serviced - your friendly and courteous Mackert Automotive service specialist will be able to tell you if this applies to your vehicle.

 Good car care for Gig Harbor car owners means following recommended schedules for preventive maintenance, including changing your fuel filters.
-Take the auto advice offered at Mackert Automotive LLC and in every owner's manual and have your vehicle regularly inspected.
+Take the auto advice offered at Mackert Automotive and in every owner's manual and have your vehicle regularly inspected.
 It may save you money by preventing costly repairs, but it will also repay you in improved fuel economy, safety and peace of mind.